meteor/galaxy-docs/source/index.md

 <h3 id="quickstart">Get Started</h3>

-- Use the [deploy guide](/deploy-to-galaxy.html) to deploy your app to Galaxy.
+- Use the [deploy guide](/deploy-to-galaxy.html) to learn how to deploy your apps to Galaxy.

 - Follow the [command-line guide](/deploy-command-line.html) for deploying your apps using your own machines.